 • By focusing on the core message, these ads encourage quick action without unnecessary distractions.

-• Social Media: Platforms like Instagram and Facebook are perfect for short, visual ads with captions that deliver a quick message.
+• Social Media: Platforms like Instagram and Facebook are ideal for short, visual ads with captions that deliver a quick message.

-• Display Ads: Banners or sidebars on websites can have a sleek call-to-action like “Finish your order now!”
+• Display Ads: Banners or sidebars on websites can feature a sleek call-to-action like “Finish your order now!”

 • Email Refocusing on: Even in email campaigns, short and sweet messages can lift click-through rates.